MitchellSturba/Path-Finder/README.md

 <img src="Searching%20Algorithm/ScreenShots/Screen1.png" width="800px">

 <h2>Drawing a Maze</h2>
 You can drag the mouse across the squares to map out your very own maze, the only rules is that there needs to be a minimum of 1 square drawn in a square around the entire maze.
-This is to ensure that the algorithm only search inside of the maze and does not continue to seek outside of what is necessary.
+This is to ensure that the algorithm only search inside of the maze and does not continue to seek outside of what is necessary. <b>Make sure the maze is surrounded by a 1 layer thick border</b><br>

 <img src="Searching%20Algorithm/ScreenShots/Screen2.png" width="800px">